Scroll below to view Lancaster County homes for sale (Note that the newest listings appear first!)

 Living in Lancaster County

-The real estate here is reasonably priced and rich with new opportunity.
-Lancaster County has a wealth of Victorian-era homes and farmsteads, but it also boasts nice-sized land/building lots that are perfect for building new homes!
+The real estate here is reasonably priced and rich with new opportunities.
+Lancaster County has an abundance of Victorian-era and colonial homes and farmsteads, but it also features newer, more contemporary homes & additionally boasts nice-sized land/building lots that are perfect for building new homes!